beeware/toga/docs/reference/api/hardware/geolocation.rst

 -----

 The Geolocation services of a device can be accessed using the :attr:`~toga.App.geolocation` attribute.
-This attribute exposes an API that allows you to check if you have have permission to access geolocation services; and if permission exists, capture the current location of the device, and set a handler to be notified when position changes occur.
+This attribute exposes an API that allows you to check if you have have permission to access geolocation services; if permission exists, you can capture the current location of the device, and/or set a handler to be notified when position changes occur.

 The Geolocation API is *asynchronous*.
 This means the methods that have long-running behavior (such as requesting permissions and requesting a location) must be